 Click on an operation and note the input fields on the form that appears.
 For example, "ValidateAddressWithDPV" expects Address, Address2, City, State, PostalCode, and LicenseKey as input fields.
 All of these fields must be sent to our service (even if they are sent without any data) for it to accept the request.

 Scroll down past the form and look for "ValidateAddressWithDPV" and click on "GET".
 The 2nd shaded box will show you the list of XML outputs that our service returns on a successful transaction.
-For example,
+For example, and are both possible outputs for ValidateAddressWithDPV.

 Go to the operation page, and either run a transaction (which will output the raw XML in a browser window by default), or scroll down to the operation name and click on the protocol you will be using ("GET" for example).
 You will see a shaded box showing the XML that will be returned to you.
 Scrolling further down will show you the JSON output.
 Note: you can also view the JSON in your browser request by changing "format=xml" to "format=json" directly in the URL.